There is someone lies dead in the bushes,

 when a victim bent down to assist him,

-he’d be grabbing their throat and hitch
+he'd be grabbing their throat and pitch

 their head in his bowl where he’d strangle